BlindSA

 Your senses tell you about the world around you.
 Humans have five senses, the eye for seeing, the ear for hearing, the nose for smelling, the tongue for tasting and the skin for feeling.
 Of these the eyes are the most important in early life.

-In life one hears or smells something, but it is only when you look that you really know what it is and how you must react to it.
-For example you can smell smoke, hear the crackling of the fire and feel the heat.
-You now know it is fire, all your senses worked together, but it is only when you look that you can decide what you must do (adaptive responds).
+In life one hears or smells something, but it is only when you look that you really know what it is and how you should react to it.
+For example, you can smell smoke, hear the crackling of the fire and feel the heat.
+You now know it is fire, all your senses worked together, but it is only when you look that you can decide what you must do (adaptive response).
 Should you put it out, or is it safe?

 Touch

-Touch is a very important sense for the visually impaired child.
+Touch is a very important sense for visually impaired children.
 They need to discover the world through their hands.
 Unfortunately, they often become intolerant to touch.
-People tend to put things in their hands without explaining or they force them to touch something.
-This scares the child and he will pull back his hands or throw the object away.
-This is a natural response to protect him/herself.
+People tend to put things in their hands without explaining or warning them, or they force them to touch something.
+This scares visually impaired children, so they will pull back their hands or throw the object away.
+This is a natural response to protect themselves.
 This is called tactile defensiveness.

 Balance

 There are other systems in the body which are necessary for a person to be able to balance and make coordinated movements such as walking.
 These abilities only develop with movement.
-The visual impairment child does not move around enough, therefore these abilities do not develop appropriately.
+Visually impaired children do not move around enough, therefore these abilities do not develop appropriately.

 Body Awareness and Posture